permguard/permguard/site/content/docs/0.1/policy-as-code/schema-grammar.md

 A domain represents a broad category or functional area within the system.
 It is the top-level organizational unit in a schema.
 Domains encapsulate related resources and define the scope within which specific operations are applied.

 - Naming: Each domain must have a unique name that clearly reflects its purpose or the area it governs.
-- Description: Optionally, a domain can include a description that provides additional context or clarification about its role.
+- Description: Optionally, a domain can include a description that provides additional context or clarification about its actor.

 ```yaml
 domains: